 The court found the removal order of the Mexican petitioner seeking asylum under the social group of honest police officers could not stand without further proceedings, and the distinction between honest police and effective honest police was without merit.
 (R.R.D. v.
 Holder, 3/19/14)

-The court found it lacked jurisdiction to review the BIA's conclusion that the Chinese petitioner's asylum application was time-bared, and denied his CAT and withholding claims.
+The court found it lacked jurisdiction to review the BIA's conclusion that the Chinese petitioner's asylum application was time-barred, and denied his CAT and withholding claims.
 (Tian v.
 Holder, 3/13/14)